 The mythology of Charlemagne and his Spanish expedition grew out of the mythology of Saint James.
 The medieval mind made no difference between legend and historical fact – such a distinction was alien.
 The popular retelling of the oral tradition where subsequent versions added to the old, met the learned, written tradition of the elite.
-It has been observed that because of the rupture in classical culture caused by the collapse of the Latin Western Empire in the sixth century, a process took place whereby each was contaminated by the other.
+It has been observed that because of the rupture in classical culture caused by the collapse of the Latin Western Empire in the sixth century, a process of cross contamination took place whereby the learned textual traditions and the popular oral culture were each transformed by the other.
 Monasteries were deliberately located in rustic areas where pagan traditions thrived.
 Correspondingly, the vast body of the illiterate imbued the written Latin word with magical properties and undeniable truth.

 Out of this came the simultaneous perpetuation of legendary traditions in both clerical texts and oral tales.
-And so the legend of Roland has its written Latin version – the Historia Rotholandi et Karoli Magni which was included in the five books of the Codex of Calixtus which set down the tradition of Santiago in manuscript.
-The historia was purportedly written by Charlemagne’s archbishop Turpin.
+And so the legend of Roland has its written Latin version – the Historia Rotholandi et Karoli Magni, purportedly written by Charlemagne’s archbishop Turpin and included in the five books of the Codex of Calixtus which set down the tradition of Santiago in manuscript.

 Of the two versions, it is not possible for us to know which came first, but heroic knightly tales and pious lives of saints coexisted comfortably in the age of Pilgrimage and Crusade